 The Chimney Peak Wilderness encompasses rocky mountainous terrain dominated by pinyon pine with areas of sagebrush.
 There are also some springs and streams with their associated riparian habitat species.
 The Pacific Crest Trail passes through a portion of this wilderness on its way to the Domelands.

-South and east of Sequoia National Forest, much of the wild land is owned by the Bureau of Land Management (BLM).
+South and east of Sequoia National Forest, much of the wildland is owned by the Bureau of Land Management (BLM).
 The BLM has several designated wilderness areas under its administrative control: Owens Peak, Chimney Peak, Sacatar Trail, Bright Star, and parts of Domeland and Kiavah.
-These areas are all managed out the the BLM's California Desert District Office.
+These areas are all managed out of the the BLM's California Desert District Office.
 Regulations in the BLM wilderness areas are all the same.
 Campfire permits are required.
 No wilderness permits are required.
 See this for the long-winded version of camping regulations on BLM land, or contact one of the field offices below.

 |Ridgecrest Field Office

 Phone: (760) 384-5400